vuestorefront/vue-storefront/packages/core/docs/commercetools/composables/use-user-billing.md

 }
 ```

-- `deleteAddress` - function for deleting existing billing address.
+- `deleteAddress` - a function for deleting existing billing address.
 This method accepts a single `params` object.
 The `params` has the following options:

     - `address: BillingAddressDeleteParams`